XiaoChen1992/CPSCI-307/README.md

    1. Proposal (10%): Create a plan of the final project, up to 2 pages ([IEEE - Manuscript Templates for Conference Proceedings](https://www.ieee.org/conferences/publishing/templates.html))

    2. Data (10%): Report how you collected your own data for the final project.
 Include the following parts: a.
 Where is the data source? b.
 How did you collect the data? c.
 How did you preprocess the data?
-The report is up to 1 pages (IEEE format).
-You also need to provide some data example  to me.
+The report is up to 1 page (IEEE format).
+You also need to provide some data examples to me.

    3. Code (15%): Upload your project's code to the gradescope.
 Your code should be well-organized and easy to read.
 Check this [example](https://github.com/XiaoChen1992/CPSCI-307/tree/main/project_example) to organize your code.
 If you do not follow the example's style, you will lose 5% of your final project score.
 For example, if you final project's score is 90, because of missing prompt history, the score will drop to $90\times0.95=85.5$